rowatc/Diplomacy-AI/README.md

 ## tl;dr

-[Diplomacy](https://en.wikipedia.org/wiki/Diplomacy_(game))'s a fun game; there's an [annual competition for bots](http://mmi.tudelft.nl/negotiation/tournament); using RL to play the 'gunboat' variant should be relatively easy, but involves coalitions; full Diplomacy also involves natural language processing, so will be a real challenge.
+[Diplomacy](https://en.wikipedia.org/wiki/Diplomacy_(game))'s a fun game invented by [Allan Calhamer](https://en.wikipedia.org/wiki/Allan_B._Calhamer); there's an [annual competition for bots](http://mmi.tudelft.nl/negotiation/tournament); using RL to play the 'gunboat' variant should be relatively easy, but involves coalitions; full Diplomacy also involves natural language processing, so will be a real challenge.

 ## Basics